kpslp/TechBiz-Documentation/invite-users.md

 >**Notes:**
 > - Only users invited by TechBiz portal will be displayed on the list.
 > - First name and last name is displayed when user has signed up for TechPass or when the account is created through [create account](#create-account) or [batch upload](#batch-upload).
-> - Click **Resend invite** to re-invite users through email notification.
-Invites can be resent once in a day.